gatanu/wasm-golang-inline/README.md

 # Conclusion

-Although WebAssembly has been around for a few years I found documentation and tools to be a little alpha, for example wabt (link below) could not disassemble the goland generated WebAssembly.
-In fact golang generated an opcode (link below) that I could not find in the latest spec?
+Although WebAssembly has been around for a few years I found documentation and tools to be a little alpha, for example wabt [^wabt] could not disassemble the goland generated WebAssembly.
+In fact golang generated an opcode [^opcode] that I could not find in the latest spec?

 In my opinion Mozilla provides the best documentation for web related